mainwp/mainwp-child/readme.txt

 * Added: Support new Wordfence settings options for the Wordfence Extension
 * Added: Force Check Pages function for the MainWP PageSpeed Extensions
 * Added: Allow to see MainWP child plugin in MainWP Dashboard plugins search
-* Updated: MainWP URL Extractor Extension logic to extract urls by Post published date instead of last change date
+* Updated: MainWP URL Extractor Extension logic to extract URLs by Post published date instead of last change date

 = 2.0.29 - 9-22-15 =
 * Fixed: 404 error that occurs in case Links Manger extension is in use when child plugin is hidden